etlu03/psh/README.md

 The listed commands follow a behavior similar to the `zsh`.

 ## Installation
-To start playing around with the `psh` simply clone this repository into your working directory and run the following command:
+To start playing around with the `psh` simply clone this repository into your working directory, then `cd` into `/psh/playground`, and run the following command:
 ```
-> python3 shell.py
+> python3 psh.py
 ```